gregoryyy/tagalyst2/README.md

 # Tagalyst 2: ChatGPT DOM Tools (MV3)

 A Chrome extension that adds non-destructive UI on chat.openai.com / chatgpt.com to:
-- Collapse/expand any multi-line message with a per-message toolbar
+- Collapse/expand any multi-line message with a right-aligned toolbar (each message shows its toolbar + sequential number)
-- Tag and bookmark messages locally with an inline editor
+- Tag and bookmark messages locally with inline editors; annotations and tags are managed via floating dialogs
-- Attach free-text annotations to individual messages (stored locally)
-- Jump to first/last message or only starred messages via the floating nav
-- Batch collapse/expand all, starred-only, or unstarred-only messages
+- Use top-right utility frames (search + tags) and bottom-right navigation to jump through the conversation
+- View tag frequencies (placeholder list today) and soon filter/search via dedicated frames, plus copy a Markdown snapshot (all or starred only) via the MD Copy panel

+## UI layout
+- **Top-right**: dedicated Search and Tags frames (read-only for now) for quick filtering concepts and future workflows.
+- **Bottom-right**: the navigation stack (Navigate / Collapse / Expand / Export) used to move around threads, batch actions, and trigger Markdown export.
+- **Per message**: a right-aligned toolbar (tags, annotations, star, collapse) plus a left-aligned pair number (`1.` `2.` …) so each exchange can be referenced quickly.

 Note: Tagalyst 1 was not robust in the insane ChatGPT frontend structure.
 This version makes only light-weight assumptions and restricts to list item-level operations not actual text highlighting.